TheJumpCloud/support/PowerShell/ModuleChangelog.md

 #### FEATURES:

-- This release adds parallel processing functionality to potentially alleviate long processing times for large scale operations
+- This release adds parallel processing functionality to potentially alleviate long wait times for large scale operations
   - Note: Feature requires PowerShell version 7 or higher
   - This release adds parallel processing to the following functions:
     - Get-JCUser